Guelph Transit: Bus service to the present day

+OnYourWay fare card

 In December 2019, Guelph Transit announces that it will be launching a reloadable fare card (the OnYourWay card) in plans to phase out paper tickets.
 The system was launched on January 7, 2020 and OnYourWay cards were given to transit users for free until May 1, 2020, after which they are sold for $5.00.
 Cardholders are expected to pay when boarding the bus (at the front entrance) using a contactless card reader.
 The OnYourWay card can be loaded with money either through Guelph Transit's online portal or in person at one of the City of Guelph facilities listed on Guelph Transit's website.
 The OnYourWay card also provides transit users with balance protection in the event the card is lost or stolen.
 Guelph Transit has not yet announced any timeline of when it will stop accepting cash or ticket fares.

 Future plans

 In January 2020, The City of Guelph announced that it will be investing $177 million to purchase 67 electric transit busses and build a new bus storage facility.
 Guelph has received financial assistance from both provincial and federal governments.
 Federal Infrastructure Minister Catherine McKenna announced that The Government of Canada's contribution to the project will be $41 million, while the province of Ontario is expected to provide $35 million.
 The new fleet is expected to replace 30 existing diesel busses.
 The new bus storage facility will have the capacity for 200 busses and each parking space will be equipped with a charging apparatus.
 In addition, the city announced that select bus stops will also be fitted with bus charging stations.
 The City of Guelph has not yet provided a timeline for this project, nor has it specified from which bus manufacturer(s) the vehicles will be purchased from.